InformaticsMatters/pipelines-utils/src/python/README.rst

 =======================================

-The ``im-pipelines-utils`` module is a core set of utilities employed by `Informatics Matters`_' computational pipelines and distributed in a number of our container images.
+The ``im-pipelines-utils`` module is a core set of utilities employed by `Informatics Matters`_' computational pipelines, its automated *Pipeline Tester* and distributed in a number of our container images.

 pipelines_utils
 ---------------